 Majors: Bachelor of Science

-We offer seven majors for you to choose from.
+We offer nine majors for you to choose from.
 The College of Computing and Technology has exciting and unique programs that prepare graduates for the world of systems engineering, science, management, development and security.
 Click on one of the tabs below or to the left to find out!

 The computer science major provides the opportunity to explore the theoretical and scientific aspects of computing.
 The program provides preparation both for employment and for graduate programs in computing.